paragraph-xyz/docs/src/pages/docs/token-gated-content.md

 description: Learn how to mint NFTs on Polygon, or use existing NFTs, to gate content.
 ---

-Monetize your posts with token gates!
+Build a community around your content and monetize it with token gates!

 ---